vt-sailbot/vt_sailbot/README.md

+# This repository contains every ros2 node that will be used in the 2023-2024 competition!

 # Development Notes:
 If you would like to compile and run locally in order to develop this as a colcon workspace (colcon is the build system for ros2) or use the simulation, \
 all you need to do is to create a new folder for the ros2 packages add a src directory inside of it and then add this repository inside of the source directory. \